tanakamawere/tanakamawere/README.md

 - 👋 Hi, I’m @tanakamawere
-- 👀 I’m interested in Medicine and coding
+- 👀 A medical student and self-taught programmer in C#
-- 🌱 I’m currently learning Xamarin development.
-I really do think the programming ecosystem that Microsoft has created is amazing.
+- 🌱 I use the dotNET platform for everything.
+Can't wait for .NET MAUI to be GA
-- 💞️ I’m looking to collaborate on a Medical MCQ application
+- 💞️ I’m looking to collaborate on any interesting projects, especially the back-ends.
-- 📫 How to reach me: unfortunately, not yet.
+- 📫 How to reach me: go to my website @ https://tanakamawere.co.zw